tay2501/AI-Task-Notify-Hook/docs/CONTRIBUTING.md

-# Contributing to Aitask-Notify-Hook 🍞
+# Contributing to AI-Task-Notify-Hook 🍞

-Thank you for your interest in contributing to Aitask-Notify-Hook!
+Thank you for your interest in contributing to AI-Task-Notify-Hook!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started